geosolutions-it/MapStore2/README.md

 - To test a different release of MapStore, you should change the `MAPSTORE_WEBAPP_SRC` build argument in the docker-compose file.
 - You should change the value of `POSTGRES_PASSWORD` for more security.
+- Due to proxy binding on host port 80, you may need to run docker-compose as root.

 ---